XionVolt/RPS-WithGUI-Web/README.md

   - Press `Backspace` to open the reset confirmation dialog
   - Press `Enter` to confirm the reset
   - Press `Escape` to cancel the reset
+# How to Play
+1. **Choose Your Move:** Click on one of the three buttons (Rock, Paper, Scissors) to make your move.
+2. **View Results:** After each round, the game will display the result of your move against the computer's choice.
+3. **Track Your Score:** Your wins, losses, and ties will be updated and displayed on the screen.
+4. **Use Keyboard Shortcuts:** You can also use the keyboard shortcuts mentioned above to play the game without using the mouse.
+5. **Enable Auto Play:** Click the "Auto Play" button to let the computer play automatically.
+Click it again to stop.
+6. **Reset Your Score:** Click the "Reset Score" button to reset your score.
+A confirmation dialog will appear to confirm your action.